cardboard-iguana/cardboard-iguana.com/log/2021-10-03-tryhackme-complete-beginner.md

 ### Understanding NFS

-NFS is part of the large family of local and network protocols that can be classified as [Remote Procedure Calls](https://en.wikipedia.org/wiki/Remote_procedure_call) (RPCs).
+NFS is part of the large family of local and network protocols that can be classified as "remote procedure calls" (RPCs).

 NFS file calls always include: